 In addition to our 24-hour helpline, ChildLine provides free outreach services to primary and secondary schools, youth groups, PTAs, and other institutions.
 One goal of the outreach services is to sensitize the public on matters concerning children and young people.

 In tandem with the outreach service, the ChildLine Ambassador Programme is offered to children at schools or online.
 The premise of the programme is to foster peer support skills among participants.
 Click here for more information on the Ambassador Programme.

-Our outreach officers conduct workshops with children, young people, teachers and parents to empower them with the knowledge necessary to cope, overcome and avoid certain difficult situations, as well as get help.
-Several media are integrated into presentations such as PowerPoint, discussion and activities, in an effort to maximize effectiveness.
-Topics covered in workshops include Self Esteem, Conflict and Anger Management, Respect, Bullying, Exam Stress, Motivation, HIV/AIDS, Parenting Styles, Rights of the Child and Child Abuse among many others.
+Our outreach officers conduct workshops with children, young people, teachers, and parents to empower them with the knowledge necessary to cope, overcome and avoid certain difficult situations, as well as get help.
+Several media are integrated into presentations such as PowerPoint, discussion, and activities, to maximize effectiveness.
+Topics covered in workshops include, self-esteem, conflict and anger Management, respect, bullying, exam stress, motivation, HIV/AIDS, parenting styles, rights of the child, and child abuse among many others.

 To request a ChildLine workshop, click here, or send an email to firstname.lastname@example.org

 We offer free psychosocial one-on-one and group counselling for at-risk and vulnerable children and young people up to age 25.
 This is necessary for more structured support.
 To help clients, our counsellors provide cognitive behavioural therapy, solution-focused therapy, educative psychology, and art therapy.
 To request in-person counselling, click here.